 “Please make yourself comfortable, Mrs. McKinley, while I bring up your transcript.”

-I take a deep breath and am distracted by his exotic scent as I take the proffered seat.
-Patchouli and vanilla mix with something spicier for an intoxicating blend that has me straining toward it.
+I took a deep breath and was distracted by his exotic scent as I took the proffered seat.
+Patchouli and vanilla mixed with something spicier for an intoxicating blend that had me straining toward it.

 “I apologize if I sounded patronizing, Mrs. McKinley.
 I meant the compliment sincerely.”

-Pure adrenaline rushes through me.
+Pure adrenaline rushed through me.

-Clearing my throat and leaning back, I answer, “I was married.”
+Clearing my throat and leaning back, I answered, “I was married.”
 Twice, but you don’t need to know that yet—or perhaps, ever.
 Keep it light.
 “My son’s father preferred the buzz of drugs and alcohol to the sober reality of living with his wife and son.”

 Wow, that slipped out from nowhere.
 And you were worried about things getting too heavy.

-The tightness in my chest is unexpected.
+The tightness in my chest was unexpected.

 “Well, he died of an overdose three months after the divorce papers were signed.
 I’m afraid it was he who paid the ultimate price for his choices.”
-My voice cracking, “I have the best part of him, sitting in a classroom at this moment.”
+My voice cracked.
+“I have the best part of him, sitting in a classroom at this moment.”

-“Of course,” he replies as he leans back and looks at the computer again.
-“I will send the approval for your request into the major straight away.
-But there is one more thing I want to discuss with you, if you can spare a few more moments?”
+“Of course.
+I’ll send the approval for your request into the major straight away.
+But there is one more thing I want to discuss with you if you can spare a few more moments?”